 Where to Source Wood for Your Epoxy Table?

-Most of the materials we mentioned are readily available in local wood stores.
-Although you can buy them online, our experts advise you to be extra wary to avoid buying knock-off lumber.
+Many of the woods I’ve listed above can be found at your local lumber stores.
+Although you can buy them online, I urge you to be extra wary to avoid buying knock-off lumber.
 Remember to check its color, texture, and grain pattern.

 How to Prepare the Wood + Materials You’ll Need